Disaster Response programs: 2006-2010

 - Chile, earthquake

 In the early morning hours of Feb.
 27, 2010, a devastating 8.8-magnitude earthquake struck the coast of Chile, 200 miles southwest of Santiago.
 Approximately 500,000 homes sustained considerable damage, and 2 million people were affected.
-Habitat is helping low-income families by building new homes and repairing existing homes.
+Habitat for Humanity Chile launched the Newen Ñeque for Chile project which served 2,082 families with shelter in more than 20 vulnerable communities.
+These interventions included emergency shelter kits, transitional shelters, and disaster risk reduction training.

 - Haiti, earthquake